RenderKit/openpgl/README.md

   - Performance:
       - Optimized KNN lookup of guiding caches (x3 speed-up).
       - Optimized Cosine product for VMM based representations.

+  - Dependencies:
+      - Removed the Embree library dependency for KNN lookups in favour of the header-only library nanoflann.

   - `PathSegmentStorage`:
       - Fixing bug when multiple refracted/reflected events hit a distant source (i.e., environment map) by clamping to a max